In Him Ministries:

 The rest God wants us to enter is the rest of faith in the Son of God.

-The rest in Hebrews 4 is not the weekly, seventh day Sabbath from the Old Covenant Law.
+The rest in Hebrews 4 is not the weekly, seventh day Sabbath from the Old Covenant.
 God’s “sabbatismós” rest is a perpetual rest believers enjoy without interruption in their fellowship with the Father and the Son, in contrast to the weekly Sabbath rest given to Israel under the Law.

 “God wants us to enter his rest.
 For the Israelites of Moses’ time, this rest was the earthly rest to be found in the Promised Land.
 For Christians, it is peace with God now and eternal life on a new earth later.
 We do not need to wait for the next life to enjoy God’s rest and peace; we may have it daily now!
 Our daily rest in the Lord will not end with death but will become an eternal rest in the place that Christ is preparing for us (John 14:1-4).”
 [4]

-Matthew 11:28-30 says, “Come to me, all you who are weary and burdened, and I will give you rest.
+Jesus said in Matthew 11:28-30, “Come to me, all you who are weary and burdened, and I will give you rest.
 Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
 For my yoke is easy and my burden is light.”
 (NIV)

-You can know that you are part of God’s remnant.
+You can know for certain that you are part of God’s remnant church.

 1 John 5:11-13 says, “And this is the testimony, that God gave us eternal life, and this life is in his Son.
 Whoever has the Son has life; whoever does not have the Son of God does not have life.
 I write these things to you who believe in the name of the Son of God, that you may know that you have eternal life.”